franmartosr/Backbone-test/README.md

-# Backbone-test
+# MyTestPage
 ===============

 Small app for learning purposes only.
 Things you can do:
-* Create a list of people and save it in your browser LocalStorage.
+* Create a list of people and save it.
-* Edit his name, age, town, born date, sex and civil status.
+* Edit his data.
 * See the changes you made on the fly.

 Tools used: